Developing a Missional Approach: Being Sent into the World as Jesus was Sent

 - “Are you praying in any particular way for this?”

-Asking those kinds of questions requires a commitment to listen carefully to the answer, and many Christians in New Zealand feel uncomfortable listening deeply.
+Asking those kinds of questions requires a commitment to listen carefully to the answer, and many Christians feel uncomfortable listening deeply.
 Lack of listening skills is a second obstacle to missional engagement that I often see.
 The “to-do” list crowds our minds.
 We feel on edge when topics move to issues of faith.
 We get tired of long stories, and we tune out without asking what the incident meant to the person describing it.
 Growing in listening skills helps equip us for missional ministry.

 We are sent into the world as Jesus was sent, and his model in the gospels provides us with the challenge to grow in caring for marginalised people in every way.
 We need to learn to ask questions about values and faith.
 We need to listen carefully and comfortably to answers to our questions.
 Jesus promised to be with us always through the power of the Holy Spirit, who gives us love and equips us to serve (John 14:18-26).